copyrighthero/pypi.redistr/README.rst

  .. code-block:: python

    from redis import Redis
+   from redistr import List
+   from seco import SeCo
-   from redistr import List, Serialize import json, pickle
+   import json, pickle

    # `msgpack` and `zlib` are the recommended, default values